Therapy for Anxiety

 Later in life, these early experiences may lead to a generalised fear of separateness, and the sense of being at risk, insecure, or under threat.
 You may not feel safe.
 You may fear the loss of relationships, your job, or other things in your life that are precious to you.
 Finally the very sense of who you are may feel threatened.

 So we might say that anxiety reflect our state of self-in-relationship, and also our sense of security and satisfaction in life.

 The good news is that psychotherapy can help.
 It can do so by working through a number of different aspects of anxiety, While not a linear process, therapy may include:

-I can be contacted by email or phone, and am usually able to respond on the same day to your query, We can then schedule an initial session to explore how to begin to understand your depression and help you to work through it.
+If you think that now is the right time to get some help with your anxiety, please do get in touch.
+I can be contacted by email or on 07891 613580, and am usually able to respond on the same day to your query.
+We can then schedule an initial session to explore how to begin to understand your anxiety and help you work through it.